Szafnauer & Permane to leave amid Alpine shake-up

 Fry moves to Williams

-Fry, an experienced design engineer who has previously held senior positions at worked at McLaren and Ferrari, had been at Renault/Alpine since 2020.
+Fry, an experienced design engineer who has previously held senior positions at McLaren and Ferrari, had been at Renault/Alpine since 2020.
 He will start his new role at Williams on 1 November.

 His move is the first senior appointment made by new Williams team principal James Vowles since he joined the team from Mercedes in February.